mensadilabs/Immich-Gallery/README.md

+## Note 1: As you can probabaly tell, AI was used in writing this.
+However, it is not "vibe coded".
+I have checked every line and edited things manually to get this working.
+As it is my side project and pretty much an experiment, I didn't want to spend time typing every line.

+## Note 2: There are places where UIKit is used instead of SwiftUI, it is because I couldn't figure out how to handle navigations in TvOs using swiftUI and could only find UIKit documentation on Apple dev docs.
+If you have suggestions, would apprecitae some links to read.

+## Note 3: Some of the readme maybe outdated.
+I change code and I forget to update README.

 # Immich Gallery for Apple TV

 A native Apple TV app for browsing your Immich photo library with a beautiful, TV-optimized interface.